charguer/optitrust/README.md

 # Example

 ```
-  cp -R .vscode test_suite
-  cd test_suite
   code . &
-  # click on test_aosoa.ml in the list of files
+  # click on test_suite/aosoa.ml in the list of files
   # press F6 to execute the comparison
 ```